 Book an appointment

 Looking for help and advice on Moodle and other learning technologies?
-Book a time with one of our expert Learning Technologists and get 1:1 support for your module design and development.
-See Moodle Help to find the name of your campus Learning Technologist.
+Email to book a time with one of our expert Learning Technology Advisors and get 1:1 support for your module design and development.
+Visit the Learning Technology Hub to find contact details.